Bankside Power Station: Pioneer station

-Bankside A 1893-1959
+Bankside A, 1893–1959

 The power station, later known as Bankside A, was extended several times as the demand for electricity grew.

 An engine room, 230 ft (70 m) long and 50 ft (15 m) wide, was built in 1893 with two 200 kW, two 350 kW and two 400 kW alternators driven by Willans engines.
 The associated boiler house was the same length and had nine Babcock and Wilcox boilers.
 In 1895 the engine room was extended to 424 ft (129 m) and the boiler house to 300 ft (91 m) containing 22 boilers.

+In 1899 there were 30 sets of plant, the largest being capable of giving an output of 1,500 kilowatts, or about 2,500 indicated horse - power.

 A DC supply for the printing presses of Fleet Street was provided from a DC power house at Bankside built in 1900.
+The DC plant consisted of 3 x Allis-Westinghouse 1,000kW and 2 x Musgrave-Westinghouse 2,000kW dynamos.

 In 1901 the boiler house was doubled in width and contained 46 boilers.
 In the engine room there were ten British Thomson-Houston alternators directly coupled to three-crank Willans engines, eight Brush alternators with a capacity of 3,600 kW driven by two-cylinder compound Brush engines, and two Ferranti compound engines driving 1,500 kW alternators at 150 RPM, making an aggregate capacity of 10,500 kW.
 By 1907 the capacity of the station was 25,500 kW with 15,000 kW being DC machinery.

 The first 2,500 kW turbo-alternator was installed in December 1910 and a second in January 1911, others followed at nearly yearly intervals.
 By 1920 there were seven turbo-alternators with an aggregate capacity of 19,500 kW.
 Until 1919 the system of generation was 2 kV, single-phase AC, and 450 V DC, this was changed that year to 11 kV, three-phase AC.
 The steam conditions were also increased from 150 psi to 250 psi with superheat to 660 °F.

-Over the period 1921-28 a new boiler house was built alongside the east face of the power house.
+Over the period 1921–1928 a new boiler house was built alongside the east face of the power house.
 This had 18 boilers.
 The coal strike of 1921 led to six of the boilers being specified for oil firing, although two of these were later returned to coal firing.
 The old boiler house and its three 150 ft (46 m) chimneys were demolished.

 In 1934 Bankside was connected to London ring of the National Grid and became a 'selected' station under the operational control of the Central Electricity Board.